Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/l/libFLAME/README.md

         `python` instead of `python3`.
 We do so with another `sed` in `preconfigopts` as the edit is so simple a ptach isn't really needed.'

+### Version 4.2 for CPE 23.12 and 24.03

+  * Trivial port of the EasyConfig file for 4.2